 Bedbugs have been in the news lately.
 I’ve read about outbreaks in large U.S. cities which infect entire apartment buildings and temporarily shut down retail stores.
-I’ve read about the one group who isn’t complaining about the surge (exterminators).
-I think I pay attention to these stories with more interest than the average reader because I’ve had to deal with bedbugs myself.
+I’ve read about one group who isn’t complaining about the surge (exterminators).
+I pay attention to these stories with more interest than the average reader because I’ve had to deal with bedbugs myself.

 My incident happened over three years ago, in the summer of 2007.
 I never wrote a single sentence about it on this blog while it was actually happening, which was purposeful on my part.
 I didn’t want anyone to know.